 Who we are

-The South Coast Schools Ministry Support Group (SCSMSG) is dedicated to increasing the presence and impact of School Chaplains in local schools, ensuring children receive the care, guidance, and support they need to thrive.
+The South Coast Schools Ministry Support Group (SCSMSG) is dedicated to increasing the presence and impact of School Chaplains in local state schools, ensuring children receive the care, guidance, and support they need to thrive.
 We are part of a proud Christian tradition of supporting school children through chaplaincy, which provides love, protection, and encouragement as they learn and grow.

 Here on the Fleurieu South Coast, local churches have been actively supporting school chaplaincy long before government programs existed, relying on the generosity of the community.
 Today, we continue this vital work, representing and being supported by the Christian community from Victor Harbor to Goolwa and beyond.